 Our Fleet segment continues to see growth in revenue from commercial fleet customers and e-commerce fulfillment, as the segment moves towards revenue diversification.
 Fleet is executing its revenue diversification strategy by acquiring new customers and expanding product options for the e-commerce fulfillment business.
 Commercial customer revenue continues to experience strong growth, increasing 42% in 2022 compared to the prior year.
 We anticipate continued growth as we extend our reach to meet the increasing demand from the commercial market.
 In 2022, commercial revenues were 40% of total Fleet segment revenue compared to 18% in 2020, demonstrating the continued success of our revenue diversification strategy.
 To support commercial revenue, Fleet opened a new distribution warehouse and e-commerce center of excellence in Olive Branch, MS (near Memphis, TN), in January 2023.
 The new facility, which doubles the existing warehouse space, enhances Fleet's geographical coverage and product offerings for customers.
 The launch of the new location will allow Fleet to keep up with the growing demand for e-commerce fulfillment.
-Additionally, we generated steady revenue from our support of the USPS delivery vehicle fleet through supplying parts and managing inventory, with revenue increasing 4% in 2022 compared to support both new vehicles added to the fleet and existing vehicles still in service.
+Additionally, we generated steady revenue from our support of the USPS delivery vehicle fleet through supplying parts and managing inventory, with revenue increasing 4% in 2022 compared to the prior year.
+We continue to monitor USPS vehicle procurement and are ready to support both new vehicles added to the fleet and existing vehicles still in service.
 Our experience and understanding of the USPS's needs strategically position us to remain a key partner.
 We are committed to remain agile and supporting the USPS during its vehicle transition.
 We expect continued growth within our commercial channels, coupled with stable contributions from USPS.